facumolina/evospex-ae/extra/COLLECTING_INFERRED_POSTCONDITIONS.md

 ### Postconditions inferred by EvoSpex

-Assuming that the command `./experiments/sf110/run-evospex-project.sh 2_a4j 10` has been successfully executed, to collect the postconditions the user should move to the folder containing the results:
+Assuming that the command `./experiments/sf110/run-evospex-project.sh 2_a4j 10` has been successfully executed, to collect the postconditions go to the folder containing the results:
 ```
 cd $EVOSPEX/experiments/sf110/2_a4j/evospex-results
 ```